YBHwang/clova-developer-guide/en-JP/DevConsole/Guides/CEK/Register_Extension.md

 ## Setting up a server connection {#SetServerConnection}

 The extension will make an HTTPS connection to CEK.
 Here, CEK sends an HTTP request to the extension and the extension sends an HTTP response to CEK.
-In order for CEK to send an HTTP request to the extension, you must set up a server connection from the Clova developer console.
+In order for CEK to send an HTTP request to the extension, you must set up a server connection from the Clova Developer Center.
 You can set up a server connection after you [enter the basic extension information](#InputExtensionInfo) for the created extension.

 Make sure to check whether a connection with the extension server is available before registering the extension server.
 You can check the connection state using a simple curl command as shown in the example below.